Skip to content

 gold bars

 Every piece of gold—coin or bar—has a melt value.
+The value of a gold bar is easily calculated by multiplying its gold content by the current market price.
 Take a 1 oz 1986 American Gold Eagle: with gold at $2050 per ounce today, that’s $2050.
 A 1 oz gold bar?
 Same: $2050.
 But here’s where the gold coin vs gold bar debate heats up.
 Melt value is just the baseline—not the whole story.

 For coins, the gold coins value comes from layers I’ve spent years mastering: